Autotomy: Bees and wasps

 Sometimes when honey bees (genus Apis) sting a victim, the barbed stinger remains embedded.
 As the bee tears itself loose, the stinger takes with it the entire distal segment of the bee's abdomen, along with a nerve ganglion, various muscles, a venom sac, and the end of the bee's digestive tract.

 This massive abdominal rupture kills the bee.
 Although it is widely believed that a worker honey bee can sting only once, this is a partial misconception: although the stinger is barbed so that it lodges in the victim's skin, tearing loose from the bee's abdomen and leading to its death, this only happens if the skin of the victim is sufficiently thick, such as a mammal's.
 The sting of a queen honey bee has no barbs, however, and does not autotomize.
 All species of true honey bees have this form of stinger autotomy.
-No other stinging insect have the sting apparatus modified this way, though some may have barbed stings.
 Two wasp species that use sting autotomy as a defense mechanism are Polybia rejecta and Synoeca surinama.'

 The endophallus and cornua portions of the genitalia of male honey bees (drones) also autotomize during copulation, and form a mating plug, which must be removed by the genitalia of subsequent drones if they are also to mate with the same queen.
 The drones die within minutes of mating.